Arcticons-Team/Arcticons/README.md

 ## Donate

-Maintaining this icon-pack costs a lot of time, besides making icons I'm curating every single icon if it has the right sizing and other design rules.
-So if you like the icons and want to support the development, consider supporting. :)
+Providing a free icon-pack for everyone can cost a lot of time and effort.
+So if you like our work, consider donating!﻿

 |Paypal|Liberapay|Ko-Fi|
 |---|---|---|